 While often considered highly problematic in fiction and academics, it's not actually a bad thing in itself.
 During military actions in (or the exploitation of) foreign countries it can easily lead to conflicts of interests and the current mainstream paradigm of social sciences is to keep observation from an insider perspective and an outsider perspective clearly separate.
 For individuals finding a new community to call their home, it is simply a case of successful integration.
 In recent decades, individuals that have become well integrated into local society have come to be highly valued as interpreters and mediators, as opposed to mere translators.

-Compare: Raised by Natives, Raised by Orcs, Raised by Wolves, Mighty Whitey, Becoming the Mask, Foreign Correspondent and Lost in Character.
+Compare: Raised by Natives, Raised by Orcs, Raised by Wolves, Mighty Whitey, Becoming the Mask, Foreign Correspondent, Lost in Character and Starting A New Life.
 See also Of the People.

 open/close all folders